skypilot-org/skypilot/llm/dbrx/README.md

 </details>

-> To use an on-demand instance instead, pass `--use-spot False` to the above command.
+> To run on K8s or use an on-demand instance, pass `--use-spot False` to the above command.

 Wait until the model is ready (this can take 10+ minutes), as indicated by these lines:
 ```console